MohrJonas/jail.nix/README.md

     '';
   in {
     packages.x86_64-linux.jailed = jail "my-jail" untrusted-package (combinators: with combinators; [
-      # By default, only the bare minimum permissions are exposed, in this list
-      # you can add additional permissions that you want the program to have.
-      # See ./combinators.nix for more functions that can go here
+      # See combinators section below for more functions that can go here

       # Give program access to the network
       network